How Much Do Roof Lanterns Cost?

 This material is also stronger than uPVC, so it can support larger panes of glass, meaning you can have larger roof lanterns.
 It’s also more durable than uPVC, and because it’s so strong, you can have roof lanterns with slimmer sightlines.

 The average starting roof lantern cost for one made with aluminium is around £600.
-Consider getting some new aluminium bifold doors to match your new roof lantern.
+Consider getting some new bifold doors to match your new roof lantern.

 Wooden roof lantern